COprivacy/ControledeEstoque/replit.md

 - Sales tracking with cart functionality
 - Dashboard with inventory alerts (low stock, expiring products)
 - Reports for sales analysis and expiration monitoring
+- Supplier management with purchase history and spending tracking
+- Purchase registration system with product linking to suppliers

 ### Backend Architecture